On the Notion of Equal Figures in Euclid: Introduction

 Later generations of mathematicians were not willing to accept Euclid's over-liberal interpretation of the common notions in support of ``equal figures.''
 See the summary discussion with many references on pp.~327--328 of \cite{euclid1956}.
 In particular, once mathematicians had some experience with axiomatization, it became obvious that ``equal figures'' is not a special case of equality, since equal figures cannot be substituted for each other in every property.
 Instead, it is a new relation, and the original choice that Euclid finessed faces us directly: we must either define or axiomatize the notion.

-An appendix provides a list of the places where we had to use equal-figures axioms to formalize Euclid Book~I. They are not used until Prop.~I.35.
+Euclid does not mention ``equal figures'' until Prop.~I.35.
 The reader is urged to look at the proofs of Euclid's Propositions I.35, 42, 43, 47, and 48, to identify the lines of Euclid's proofs where common notions about equal figures are used.
-These are the lines whose formalization is the subject of this paper.
 They are relatively few in number, but crucial to Euclid's development.
 For example, Euclid Book~I culminates in the Pythagorean theorem, which cannot even be stated without the notion of equal figures.

+We mention a few matters of notation.
+Euclid usually used upper-case letters for points.
+We use both upper-case and lower-case letters for points; this allows the notation to suggest correspondences, as in ``Triangle $ABC$ is congruent to triangle $abc$.''
+Since the force of tradition in geometry is strong, we justify this choice: One might also choose to use primes or stars or circumflexes, as in ``$ABC$ is congruent to $A^\prime B^\prime C^\prime$.''
+Such notations are hard to fit into diagrams, and cannot be cut-and-pasted into computer systems for formal proofs, leading to errors of transcription.

+A second matter of notation is ``betweenness''.
+Starting with Pasch \cite{pasch1882}, geometers have used the relation ``$B$ is between $A$ and $C$''; Hilbert \cite{hilbert1899} introduced the notation $\B(A,B,C)$, which we shall use in a few places.
+Following Hilbert we take it to mean ``strict betweenness''; that is, it means $B$ lies on the line (segment) $AC$ and is not equal to $A$ or $C$.

+{\em Acknowledgements}.
+I would like to thank Victor Pambuccian and Vincenzo De Risi for their help with the history of this subject.
+I would like to thank the anonymous referee for an extremely careful reading and many helpful suggestions.